MinhVuong2000/LLMReasonCert/README.md

 #### Create VectorDB
 `FAISS` & `sentence-transformers/all-mpnet-base-v2` are used to create VectorDB before retrieving
 ```bash
 DATASET='cwq' # 'grail_qa
 sbatch scripts/gen-cert/extract_triplet.sh $DATASET
 ```
+you can setup addition arguments:
+- embed_model_name.
+Default is `sentence-transformers/all-mpnet-base-v2`
+- top_k.
+Default is `10`
+- device.
+Default is `cpu`

+However, remember re-setup them in `./generative-cert.py#L228`

 ## How to run
 Set your OpenAI api key & Huggingface key (if needed) in `.env` (check file `.env.example` as the example).